DCT

 Key Claims at a Glance

-• detecting a strike event with the aid of a measurement
+• A wristop computer able to detect a strike event with the aid of a measurement.

-• determining a GPS position of the user when the strike event is detected
+• A "data determining means" for determining the user's GPS position when the event is detected.

-• recording at least the GPS position of the user within a wearable wristop computer
+• A "recording means" for recording at least the GPS position in the wristop computer after the position is determined.

 The Invention Explained

-• The Patented Solution: The invention provides an energy-efficient method for determining a person's respiratory rate by analyzing the "periodicity of the temporal variation of the pulse intervals (pulse interval noise)" directly in the "time domain."
-This avoids computationally expensive frequency-domain transformations (like a Fourier transform), conserving battery life in portable devices (’306 Patent, Abstract; col. 2:16-32).
+• The Patented Solution: The invention provides a method to determine a person's respiratory frequency by analyzing the "periodicity of the temporal variation of the pulse intervals (pulse interval noise)" directly in the time domain.
+By analyzing the subtle timing variations between heartbeats, the system can derive the user's breathing rate without resorting to power-hungry frequency-domain calculations like Fourier transforms (’306 Patent, Abstract; col. 2:56-68).

 Key Claims at a Glance

-• a sensor for detecting heartbeat or means for receiving a pulse signal
+• A sensor for detecting a heartbeat to create a pulse signal, or means for receiving such a signal.

-• a processing unit for determining the respiratory frequency based on the periodicity of the temporal variation of the pulse interval
+• A processing unit for determining the respiratory frequency of the person based on the periodicity of the temporal variation of the pulse interval.

-• wherein the processing unit is adapted to determine this periodicity in the time domain by time stamping pulses and determining the period of the resulting series of time points
+• The processing unit is adapted to determine this periodicity "in the time domain" by time-stamping pulses, creating a series of time points, and determining the period of that series.

-• Asserted Claims: The complaint asserts at least exemplary claim 1 (Compl. ¶ 593).
+• Asserted Claims: The complaint references at least exemplary claim 1 (Compl. ¶590).

-• Accused Features: The antenna structures within the Garmin fēnix 5, 6, 7, and 8 series smartwatches are accused of infringement (Compl. ¶ 593).
+• Accused Features: The complaint accuses Garmin's fēnix 5, 6, 7, and 8 Series smartwatches of infringing by incorporating "slot-mode antenna structures and conductive housing assemblies" (Compl. ¶589).

-• Asserted Claims: The complaint asserts at least exemplary claim 1 (Compl. ¶ 598).
+• Asserted Claims: The complaint references at least exemplary claim 1 (Compl. ¶595).

 III.
 The Accused Instrumentality